 But here's the twist: her son is Leatherface. and when his mom dies, he goes on a killing spree as an act of revenge.

-One standout moment is when Leatherface emerges from the sunflower field, creating a visually striking image that perfectly captures the character's menacing presence.
+From the opening scene to the climactic moments, the cinematography is pretty good, and one standout moment is when Leatherface emerges from the sunflower field, creating a visually striking image that perfectly captures the character's menacing presence.

 And the direction by David Blue Garcia isn't too shabby either.